mc2tc/tallyNative/docs/progress/daily-summaries.md

 ## 2025-12-06

 ### Summary
 Fixed AccountLedgerScreen to use transactions3 API instead of transactions2, updated Reporting Ready filtering logic to match transactions3 definition, and added comprehensive debug logging to diagnose why transactions weren't appearing in reports.
 Added pull-to-refresh functionality to ReportsScreen.
+Fixed TypeScript errors in Firebase configuration and updated transactions2 API endpoint to transactions3.
 Identified that the backend chart accounts API needs to be updated to read from transactions3 instead of transactions2.

 ### Commits